efabless/mpw_precheck/README.md

   --drc_only, -do       Specifies whether or not to only run DRC checks.
 Default: False --dont_compress, -dc  If enabled, compression won't happen at the end of the
                         run.
 Default: False
+  --run_klayout_drc, -rkd
+                        Specifies whether or not to run Klayout DRC checks.
+Default: False
 ```